ExtraCrafTX/processing-code-helper/README.md

 ### How to install:

-1. Download a release from the releases tab.
+1. Download a release from the releases tab
+(or [here](http://kaamiljasani.com/processing-code-helper/), but it might not always be the latest release).
 2. Extract the folder from the zip file into your tools folder.

 ### How to use: